ARTIST-Association/ARTIST/docs/generating_scenario.rst

     You can find the corresponding ``Python`` script for this tutorial here: https://github.com/ARTIST-Association/ARTIST/blob/main/tutorials/01_generate_scenario_heliostat_raytracing.py

-In this tutorial we will guide you through the process of generating a simple ``ARTIST`` scenario HDF5 file.
-Before starting the tutorial make sure you have read the information regarding the structure of an ``ARTIST`` scenario file :ref:`that you can find here <scenario>`!
+In this tutorial, we will guide you through the process of generating a simple ``ARTIST`` scenario HDF5 file.
+Before starting the tutorial, make sure you have read the information regarding the structure of an ``ARTIST`` scenario file :ref:`that you can find here <scenario>`!

-Before we start defining the scenario we need to determine where it will be saved.
+Before we start defining the scenario, we need to determine where it will be saved.
 We define this by setting the ``file_path`` variable.
-If this location does not exist the scenario generation will automatically fail.
+If this location does not exist, the scenario generation will automatically fail.

 .. code-block::